 PLAN FOR ORGANIZATION AND EXTENSION OF SERVICES: Storm water drainage facilities in the Annexation Area are adequate and are being provided in the same manner that those services are provided to the Comparable Areas.
-These facilities are privately maintained and will remain so upon annexation.
+As the roads within the Annexation Area will remain private after annexation, maintenance of the storm drainage facilities will remain private upon annexation.